KavyaJP/CPI-Project/README.md

-# ML-in-Agriculture
+# ML in Agriculture
-# ANALYTICS VIDHYA JANATAHACK
+# Analytics Vidhya Janatahack
 https://datahack.analyticsvidhya.com/contest/janatahack-machine-learning-in-agriculture/#About

 Recently we have observed the emerging concept of smart farming that makes agriculture more efficient and effective with the help of high-precision algorithms.
 The mechanism that drives it is Machine Learning — the scientific field that gives machines the ability to learn without being strictly programmed.
 It has emerged together with big data technologies and high-performance computing to create new opportunities to unravel, quantify, and understand data intensive processes in agricultural operational environments.